awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 For information about extensions and modules, see [Extension versions for Amazon Aurora PostgreSQL](AuroraPostgreSQL.Extensions.md)\.

 The following Aurora PostgreSQL versions are supported\.

+## PostgreSQL 12\.7, Aurora PostgreSQL release 4\.2<a name="AuroraPostgreSQL.Updates.20180305.42"></a>

+This release of Aurora PostgreSQL is compatible with PostgreSQL 12\.7\.
+For more information about the improvements in PostgreSQL 12\.7, see [PostgreSQL release 12\.7](https://www.postgresql.org/docs/12/release-12-7.html)\.

+### Aurora PostgreSQL release 4\.2\.0<a name="AuroraPostgreSQL.Updates.20180305.420"></a>

+**New features**

+1. Added support for the `oracle_fdw` extension version 1\.2\.

+**High priority stability enhancements**

+1. Fixed an issue where creating a database from an existing template database with tablespace resulted in an error with the message `ERROR: could not open file pg_tblspc/...: No such file or directory.`

+1. Fixed an issue where, in rare cases, an Aurora replica may be unable to start when a large number of PostgreSQL subtransactions \(i\.e\.
+SQL savepoints\) have been used\.

+1. Fixed an issue where, in rare circumstances, read results may be inconsistent for repeated read requests on replica nodes\.

+**Additional improvements and enhancements**

+1. Upgraded OpenSSL to 1\.1\.1k\.

+1. Reduced CPU usage and memory consumption of the WAL apply process on Aurora replicas for some workloads\.

+1. Improved safety checks in the write path to detect incorrect writes to metadata\.

+1. Improved security by removing 3DES and other older ciphers for SSL/TLS connections\.

+1. Fixed an issue where a duplicate file entry can prevent the Aurora PostgreSQL engine from starting up\.

+1. Fixed an issue that could cause temporary unavailability under heavy workloads\.

+1. Added back ability to use a leading forward slash in the S3 path during S3 import\.

+1. Added Graviton support for oracle\_fdw extension version 1\.2\.

+1. Changed the following extensions:

+1. Updated the `Orafce` extension to version 3\.16\.

+1. Updated the `pg_partman` extension to version 4\.5\.1\.

+1. Updated the `pg_cron` extension to version 1\.3\.1\.

+1. Updated the `postgis` extension to version 3\.0\.3\.

 ## PostgreSQL 12\.6, Aurora PostgreSQL release 4\.1<a name="AuroraPostgreSQL.Updates.20180305.41"></a>